Iglesia ni Cristo: God the Father, Jesus Christ and the Holy Spirit

-The church believes that Jesus Christ is the Son of God and the mediator between God the Father and humanity, and was created by God the Father.
+The church believes that Jesus is the Son of God, the mediator between God the Father and humanity, and a creation of God the Father.
 God sanctified him to be without sin, and bestowed upon him the titles "Lord" and "Son of God".
-The church sees Jesus as God's highest creation, believe that he is a Man and denies the deity of Jesus.
-Adherents profess Jesus' substitutionary role in the redemption of humankind.
-He is believed to have been "foreordained before the foundation of the world" and sent by God "to deal with sin".
-Members "are saved by Christ's blood" who died because of his "self-sacrificing love".
+The church sees Jesus as God's highest creation and that he was a human, denying the divinity of Jesus.
+Adherents profess belief in the theory of substitutionary atonement as well as in the redemption of humankind.
+Jesus is believed to have been "foreordained before the foundation of the world" and sent by God "to deal with sin".
+Members believe they "are saved by Christ's blood", who died because of his "self-sacrificing love".

-INC believes that the Holy Spirit is the power of God and also not a deity, being sent by God the Father and Jesus Christ to guide God's people.
-Also according to INC doctrine, there are seven Spirits of God, or seven Holy Spirits, based on the church interpretation of Revelation 5:6.
+INC believes that the Holy Spirit is the power of God, not a deity, having been sent by God the Father and Jesus to guide God's people.
+According to INC doctrine, there are seven gifts of the Holy Spirit (or seven Holy Spirits), which is based on the church's interpretation of Revelation 5:6.

+The Iglesia ni Cristo's doxology, however, continues to use a trinitarian formula, which the INC has officially rejected.
+The INC's doxology was derived from bishop Thomas Ken's 1674 work "Praise God, from whom all blessings flow."